 With an installment agreement, you can pay an amount you can afford each month as long as it is at least $25 or the amount of your total balance divided by 72 (whichever is greater).
 However, the sooner you pay off the balance, the less you’ll pay in interest and penalties.

-It’s best to work with the agency to try to resolve your debt as soon as you receive your initial bill.
+It’s best to work with the agency to try to resolve your back taxes as soon as you receive your initial bill.
 Once a second bill is ignored, the IRS will move forward with a federal tax lien and may eventually levy, or seize, your funds or assets to pay the taxes due.

 Because a federal tax lien is a public record, it is reported to the three credit bureaus.
 This may lower your credit score and limit your ability to be approved for a new mortgage or loan.
 If you own a business, the lien will also affect the property and assets of the business, including outstanding and future accounts receivable.
 In most cases, filing bankruptcy does not remove a federal tax lien.